 Holiday safety is an issue that burns brightest from late November to mid-January, when families gather, parties are scheduled and travel spikes.
-Take some basic precautions to ensure your family remains safe and injury-free throughout the season.
+The holidays looked a lot different last year due to the pandemic.
+Do we still need to be concerned?

 Decorating is one of the best ways to get in a holiday mood, but emergency rooms see thousands of injuries involving holiday decorating every season.